GillianGrayson/SImAge/README.md

 ## Description

-Данный репозиторий содержит коды для построения и анализа различных моделей машинного обучения, используемых для решения задачи регрессии хронологического возраста по табличным  данным иммунологического профиля.
+This repository contains source code for building and analyzing various machine learning models used to solve the task of chronological age regression on tabular immunological profile data.

-### Основные возможности:
+### Main features:
-- Построение различных моделей машинного обучения для табличных данных (Linear, GBDT, and DNN).
+- Constructing different machine learning models for tabular data (Linear, GBDT, and DNN).
-- Hyperparameter search для моделей машинного обучения.
+- Hyperparameter search for machine learning models.
-- Интерпретируемости и применение методов объяснимого искусственного интеллекта (XAI).
+- Interpretability and application of explicable artificial intelligence (XAI) methods.

 ### Main Technologies